 Intravitreal injections are commonly used to treat retinal diseases such as diabetic retinopathy, macular degeneration, macular edema, macular hole, and retinal vein occlusion.
 These diseases may cause loss of vision and should be treated as early as possible.
 Medications such as Lucentis, Avastin, Eylea, Ozurdex, and Jetrea can be injected directly into the eye to help patients maintain their vision and keep vision loss at a minimum.
 Some patients may see an improvement in their vision from these injections as well, depending on the condition being treated.

 Intravitreal injections are especially effective in treating wet age-related macular degeneration, which, although less common than the dry form, accounts for more than 90% of blindness caused by the disease.

-This procedure is performed in Dr. Uliss's office and requires only a local anesthetic.
+This procedure is performed in our office and requires only a local anesthetic.
 Before the medication is injected, the eye is numbed with anesthetic eye drops to help minimize discomfort.
 The eye is then cleaned with an antiseptic solution.
 The medication is then injected directly into the eye.
 Intravitreal injections may be administered as frequently as once a month, depending on the condition being treated, in order to maintain eye health and optimize the vision.